Scrap Wood Christmas Ornaments

 Sand Edges Smooth

-Did you know that when you’re sanding small pieces of wood, that sometimes it’s easiest to move the wood as opposed to moving the sandpaper?
-So, I basically held the sandpaper on the table and oved the wood back and forth.
+Did you know that when sanding small pieces of wood, sometimes it’s easiest to move the wood instead of the sandpaper?
+So, I held the sandpaper on the table and moved the wood back and forth.

 Easy Staining Technique

-It’s difficult to see, but the three pieces laying down are Woodsies.
+It isn’t easy to see, but the three pieces lying down are Woodsies.
 I got them at Walmart and cut them on my saw.
 You could easily use paint sticks.

-I prepped a bunch of the wood slats at home, and took all the supplies needed to my campsite in Nashville.
+I prepped a bunch of the wood slats at home and took all the supplies to my Nashville campsite.
 Crafting while camping is fun, but it’s even better when you have someone to join in the fun!

 Painter’s Tape to Transfer Vinyl

 I cut out some vinyl before I left home.
 Then Jamie popped over to the campground one afternoon for some fun crafts.
-I showed her how to transfer a small vinyl phrase with painter’s tape.
-Painter’s tape is really a great option for transfer tape.
-You can see, the phrase has been removed from the backer sheet with the painter’s tape.
+I showed her how to transfer a small vinyl phrase with painter’s tape, a great option for transfer tape.
+The phrase has been removed from the backer sheet with the painter’s tape.

-You can easily see to lay the image on the ornament using the painter’s tape.
+You can easily see the image on the ornament using the painter’s tape.

-Laying the tape over on itself allows the vinyl to easily adhere to the surface, in this case scrap wood ornaments!
+Laying the tape over itself allows the vinyl to adhere easily to the surface—in this case, scrap wood ornaments!

 Then, I showed her how easy it is to decorate scrap wood ornaments with Chalk Paste !!!
 Above the JOY and believe are both done with a Chalk Couture Transfers from The Junky Chalker Shop.

-So many options for the scrap wood ornaments!!
+There are so many options for scrap wood ornaments!!

 Jamie was hooked!
-She loved these birds, and even used other transfers to embellish them.
+She loved these birds and even used other transfers to embellish them.
 That’s all we had time for that afternoon.
 I wish I had taken a picture of our setup.
-I put up my Clam shelter, with a card table, and two other tables to make things easy.
+I put up my Clam shelter with a card table and two other tables to make things easy.
 We had stuff everywhere!
-So much more fun crafting with someone you love!
+It’s so much more fun crafting with someone you love!

-After Jamie left, I played around taking some pictures of the smaller JOY I made.
+After Jamie left, I played around, taking pictures of the smaller JOY I made.
 I love this font!

 My lake view at night, isn’t it gorgeous?